-Merced School Employees Federal Credit Union was formed in 1954 by 7 school employees who wanted to have a safe place to save and borrow money at fair interest rates.
+Merced School Employees Federal Credit Union formed in 1954 by seven school employees who wanted to have a safe place to save and borrow money at fair interest rates.
 Robert Wayne, one of the founding fathers and Manager for 39 years, ran the credit union out of a shoe box in his apartment and took loan applications in his bedroom until the credit union was large enough to allow him to quit his teaching job and become full-time manager.
 When he retired, Nancy Deavours, who has been with the credit union for many years became the new President/CEO.
-Under her direction, MSEFCU has grown into a full service financial institution with four branches located in Merced, Atwater and Los Banos.
+Under her direction, MSEFCU has grown into a full-service financial institution with eight branches including student-run branches at Merced High School, Le Grand High School, Delhi High School and Golden Valley High School.
+Our branches are located in Merced, Atwater and Los Banos.

 We provide a full array of financial products and services - from traditional savings plans, loans, investments, and checking accounts, to 24/7 convenience services.

 Our mission is to help members achieve their financial goals by building lifelong relationships within our diverse community, one member at a time, through a wide array of products and services.

 What is a Credit Union?

 A credit union is member-owned cooperative financial institution, formed around a common bond, which is generally employment.
 It's main purpose is to give member-owners a place to save and borrow money.
 Members put their money into a variety of savings and investment accounts, this money is then lent to members who pay interest.
 After operating expenses and reserve requirements are met, the remaining income is returned to the members in the form of dividends and other financial services.
 Member-owned credit unions are not for profit; they exist only to serve their membership.
 As a result, credit unions are able to pay high dividends on savings and charge low interest rates on loans.
 There are approximately 13,500 credit unions in the U.S. Their roots go back to 1849 when the first credit union was established in Western Europe.